 - upper arm

 Whether you have health insurance or not, cost may be a factor when you’re considering these drugs.
-To see cost estimates for Ozempic and Victoza based on where you live, visit GoodRx.com.
-But keep in mind that what you’ll pay for either drug will depend on your treatment plan, health insurance, and the pharmacy you use.
+Keep in mind that what you’ll pay for either drug will depend on your treatment plan, health insurance coverage if you have it, and the pharmacy you use.

 Both Ozempic and Victoza are brand-name drugs.
 There currently isn’t a generic version of either medication.
 (A generic drug is an exact copy of the active drug in a brand-name medication that’s made from chemicals.)
 You’ll usually pay more for brand-name drugs than for generics.